oresttokovenko/oresttokovenko.github.io/_posts/0000-00-00-creating-custom-macros-in-dbt.markdown

 As a data engineer, I spend a lot of time working with YAML files.
 These files contain information about the data that we're working with, including the column names, data types, and other metadata.
 But I've always found it frustrating to manually reorganize these files, especially when I'm dealing with large datasets.

-That's when I took inspiration from an existing dbt model called `generate_model_yaml` and decided to create a custom macro that would automatically generate my YAML for new dbt models, as well as organizing the columns into four categories: ID columns, date columns, Fivetran metadata columns, and everything else.
+That's when I took inspiration from an existing dbt model called `generate_model_yaml` and decided to create a custom macro that would automatically generate my YAML for new dbt models, as well as organizing the columns.
 The reason for organizing it in such a way is that it aligns with our company YAML naming standards.
 This new macro adds the much-needed functionality to the existing macro, which includes unnecessary boilerplate code, always adds description rows and does not organize the columns in any way.

-Id columns are columns that contain unique identifiers for each row in the dataset.
-These are typically used as primary keys when we're joining tables together.
-Date columns are columns that contain dates, Fivetran columns are columns for Fivetran ingestion metadata, and everything else includes all the other columns.
+In addition, I've added error handling and validation to the macro, which checks if the model_name provided as an argument exists in the dbt project.
+This will help prevent potential issues due to incorrect input.

+Now let's dive into the custom macro implementation.

 {% highlight jinja %}
 {% raw %}
 {% macro generate_ordered_yaml(model_name) %}

+{%- set all_models = dbt_utils.get_relation_names(database='warehouse') -%}
+{%- if model_name not in all_models %}
+    {{ log("The provided model name '" ~ model_name ~ "' does not exist in the dbt project.", info=True) }}
+    {% do return() %}
+{%- endif %}

 {% set model_yaml=[] %}